Screaming for Munch in Oslo

 Munch Museum, Oslo, Norway, Pinterest Pin

 There is an infinite number of ways to experience artwork and this is particularly relevant to the paintings of Edvard Munch (1863-1944): as the most famous member of the symbolism movement of the 1890’s, Norway’s most famous artist’s goal is to express the ideas that lay concealed behind the visible world.
 As such, a whole narrative can be created from these undulating lines and palettes full of contrasts, from these characters often looking at you from the canvas, from these mysterious and often very desperate images with no clear solutions.
-“I do not paint what I see, but what I saw” once said the painter whose sicknesses and personal tragedies had been central to his themes.
+“I do not paint what I see, but what I saw” once said the painter whose illness and personal tragedies had been central to his themes.

 Travel tips: